Research Interests:

 Publications:

 Newman, Benjamin, Sono Shah, & Erinn Lauterbach.
+2018.
 “Who Sees an Hourglass?
 Assessing Citizens’ Perceptions of Economic Inequality.
-Research and Politics. [paper]
+Research and Politics 5(3): 1-7.

 Selected Research in Progress

-• “Signals from the Hill: Policy Content Scores as a Measure of Legislative Constraint” under review
+- “Signals from the Hill: Policy Content Scores as a Measure of Legislative Constraint” Updating for review, working paper version available [Link]

-• “Class in Session?
-The Effect of Legislators’ Economic Background on Policy Content in Congress” with Benjamin G. Bishin and Thomas Hayes.
-Presenting at MPSA & APSA 2022
+- “Class in Session?
+The Effect of Legislators’ Economic Background on Policy Content in Congress” with Benjamin G. Bishin, Thomas Hayes, and Nick Weller.
+Preparing for review.

 Other Writings